+ANNEX

+#futuretogether

-ANNEX #futuretogether Organised in support of the Singapore Bicentennial commemoration, #futuretogether is jointly presented by Gardens by the Bay and GIC, with art by teamLab.
+Organised in support of the Singapore Bicentennial commemoration, #futuretogether is jointly presented by Gardens by the Bay and GIC, with art by teamLab.
 It features seven digital art installations spanning across both the indoor and outdoor spaces of Bayfront Plaza.
 These exhibits encompass three themes - Aspirations, Connectivity and Possibilities - that relate to how Singaporeans look forward to the future as the bicentennial year comes to a close.

-The capstone event of the Singapore Bicentennial, #futuretogether will open officially on January 16 next year, with advanced ticket reservations beginning on December 15.
-Ahead of the official opening, two of the outdoor exhibits will also be showcased to public during the soft opening from December 15 this year to January 15 next year.
-Official opening date: 16 January 2020 - 15 March 2020 Soft opening date: 15 December 2019 - 15 January 2020 A showcase of two outdoor exhibits:
+The capstone event of the Singapore Bicentennial, #futuretogether opens on January 16 and will run until March 15.

+Jointly presented by

+In support of

+Art by